 - It is important to walk around after surgery.
 Walking every 2 hours is a good goal.
 This will help prevent blood clots in your legs.

 - Use your incentive spirometer.
 This will help your lungs expand, which prevents pneumonia.
 When using your incentive spirometer or other breathing exercises, it may help to splint your incision.
 To do this, hold a pillow or blanket against the incision sites.
 This will reduce movement in your muscles.
 For more information, read How to Use Your Incentive Spirometer.

 Will I have pain after my surgery?

 You will have pain on the side where you had your surgery and in area of your incisions.
 Your doctor and nurse will ask you about your pain often.
 You will get medications to control your pain and keep you comfortable.
 There are different ways that these medications can be given.

 If you had an open nephrectomy, you will have patient-controlled analgesia (PCA).
-See the insert titled Patient-Controlled Analgesia (PCA) located in this section for more information.
+For more information, read Patient-Controlled Analgesia (PCA).